Anandx3505/AI-Hallucination-Detector/AI-Hallucination-Detector/selfcheckgpt/README.md

-# Leveraging Graph Structures to Detect Hallucinations in Large Language Models

-Welcome to the GitHub repository for the research project conducted at the University of Amsterdam, focusing on "Leveraging Graph Structures to Detect Hallucinations in Large Language Models."
-This project explores approaches to enhance the trustworthiness of large language models by leveraging graph structures for the detection and mitigation of hallucinations.
-This README has the specifics on how to use the files regarding the graph structures and networks for the SelfCheckGPT dataset [1].

 ## Generating Node Features and Edges
 To create node features and edges from the retrieval augmented generated answers, using the `make_graph.py` script.
 This script offers various options to customize the graph generation process.